onflow/flow-cli/docs/send-signed-transactions.md

 ---
 title: Send Signed Transaction with the Flow CLI
 sidebar_title: Send Signed Transaction
-description: How to send signed Flow transaction from the command line
+description: How to send a signed Flow transaction from the command line
 ---

 The Flow CLI provides a command to send signed transactions to